 If you are a wallflower you probably write poetry, or maybe haikus, hardly anyone ever reads.
 He might be the boy who sits in the back of the room in your visual art class and never says a word and wears the same hoody every day.
 He doesn’t really do anything to his hair, but it remains perfectly tousled.
 She may be the girl with the shy smile, you pass in the hall.
 For Charlie Brown, she was the little red-headed girl.
 The conception of a wallflower has a little mystery, angst, and allure to it.
 Do you know a wallflower?
 Are you a wallflower?

 Dear blog and blog readers, The Call of Death is now available!
 I am so nervous and happy that people are going to finally read my little story.
-I woke up to see the orange banner, which for a writer from a small press is a really cool thing.
-Also, for a girl who girl up with dyslexia yet always dreamt of writing a book.
-I hope you check it out!
+I woke up to see the orange banner, which as a writer from a small press is a really cool thing!

 Thought I'd post all bookish news on my blog.
 I'm so excited that The Call of Death has a cover!